This lesson covers the key spatial attributes that are needed to work with spatial data including: Coordinate Reference Systems (

 CRS as it optimizes shape, distance and area is beyond the scope of this tutorial, but it’s important to understand that the

-We will discuss some of the differences between the projected
+You will learn some of the differences between the projected

 CRS and geographic